adlnet-archive/HPIT-python-client/README.md

 ## Active Plugins in Production

-Currently, there are only 3 plugins active on HPIT's production servers which you can query for information.
+Currently, there are several active plugins on HPIT's production servers which you can query for information.
-These are:knowledge tracing plugin; hint factory plugin; boredom detector plugin.
-The knowledge tracing plugin is responsible for handling bayesian knowledge tracing, and the hint factory handle domain model generation and hint generation.
+These include:  knowledge tracing plugin; hint factory plugin; boredom detector plugin; student manager plugin.
+The knowledge tracing plugin is responsible for handling bayesian knowledge tracing,  the hint factory handle domain model generation and hint generation, the

 Documentation on these  plugins are available from https://www.hpit-project.org/docs